 - ILO brief: Mobilizing cooperatives to enhance access to social protection

 Simplifying procedures and improving services

-- Integrated services, such as single-window services or one stop shops
+- Setting up integrated services, such as single-window services or one stop shops.

 - Reaching out to workers in the informal economy and facilitating access to registration and other administrative procedures can help to enhance social protection coverage.
 Measures can include expanding physical access points, using mobile technology and digital services, coordinated IT solutions and single window services.